joakimbeng/katalog/README.md

 Example: `KATALOG_VHOSTS=my-domain.com,*.my-other-domain.com,nodedev.example.com:3000`

 What is this useful for?
 See `/nginx` endpoint in the API below.
+The hostname `"default"` is a special one, and if specified for a container that container will be used as the default server fallback when no other virtual host is matching.

 ### `KATALOG_SERVICES`